Skip to main content

 • New openness to spiritual or religious experiences

 To illustrate the concept of posttraumatic growth, consider an individual who has suffered from a recent heart attack.
 This individual is more apt to adopt a healthy lifestyle in terms of diet, physical activity, and balancing work and personal life.
-Benefit-finding and growth following adversities is associated with lower levels of distress, higher self-esteem, less anxiety, greater life-satisfaction, and more optimistic estimates of future life (see Lechner et al., 2009).
+Benefit-finding and growth following adversities is associated with lower levels of distress, higher self-esteem, less anxiety, greater life satisfaction, and more optimistic estimates of future life (see Lechner et al., 2009).
 However, not everyone may feel positive or experience growth following a trauma.
-It is hypothesized that people with very low levels of distress and those with very high levels of distress may not be able to find finding meaning in their suffering (Lechner et al., 2006).
-This may be because lack of motivation in people with very low levels of distress and preoccupation with the current stressor in people with very high levels of distress precludes them from experiencing a transformative experience.
+It is hypothesized that people with very low levels of distress and those with very high levels of distress may not be able to find meaning in their suffering (Lechner et al., 2006).
+This may be because the lack of motivation in people with very low levels of distress and preoccupation with the current stressor in people with very high levels of distress precludes them from experiencing a transformative experience.
 Research also suggests that women tend to experience higher levels of posttraumatic growth than do men, possibly due to greater use of emotion-focused coping (as opposed to problem-focused coping in men) (Linley & Joseph, 2004).

-When people report that crisis has made them stronger, should this be accepted at face value?
+When people report that a crisis has made them stronger, should this be accepted at face value?
 It has been suggested that true posttraumatic growth following a crisis is reflected by the positive changes that individuals judge as significant and that are not overshadowed or dwarfed by any negative changes (Wortman, 2004).
 For example, if a person reports one positive change but is also experiencing significant depression that is impacting their daily life, then would this be considered posttraumatic growth?
-The pioneers behind the concept of posttraumatic growth themselves state that posttraumatic growth may lead to a more fulling and meaningful life, but it will not necessarily lead to a decrease in levels of distress or an increase in the levels of happiness (Tedeschi et al., 2015).
-In fact, continuing personal distress and growth often coexist and such a paradox is verbalized by individuals who have experienced traumatic life events by statements such as, "I am more vulnerable, yet stronger" (Tedeschi & Calhoun, 2004).
-Moreover, research has suggested that an individual’s ability to perceive benefit after a negative event predicts better posttraumatic growth and this ability in turn depends on traits such as optimism, openness to new experiences, and hardiness (McMillen et al., 1997).
+The pioneers behind the concept of posttraumatic growth themselves state that posttraumatic growth may lead to a more fulfilling and meaningful life, but it will not necessarily lead to a decrease in levels of distress or an increase in the levels of happiness (Tedeschi et al., 2015).
+In fact, continuing personal distress and growth often coexist, and such a paradox is verbalized by individuals who have experienced traumatic life events by statements such as, "I am more vulnerable, yet stronger" (Tedeschi & Calhoun, 2004).
+Moreover, research has suggested that an individual’s ability to perceive benefit after a negative event predicts better posttraumatic growth, and this ability in turn depends on traits such as optimism, openness to new experiences, and hardiness (McMillen et al., 1997).

 In summary, posttraumatic growth or “bouncing forward” as some popular books on resilience like to call it, is not an all-or-nothing psychological construct.
 The growth emerges from the struggle with coping, not from trauma itself and, how one copes, is dependent on several variables.
 At the same time, trauma is not necessary for growth, and posttraumatic growth is neither universal nor inevitable (Tedeschi & Calhoun, 2004).